Real-Wizard/Wizard-Cogs/README.md

 # Wizard-Cogs
-Just Some Python Cogs By Neo ( Me ) , and Young Creator of Brooklyn
+Just Some Python Cogs By Neo

 # Info
 This repo will contain some cogs that could be used by Red-Bots